 |Software Failure||MassIT contracts with vendors to respond to software and resolve issues with a "Best Effort" response.|

 |Microsoft Patch Deployment|

-ITD requires all fully managed hosted systems be patched to current patching levels as stipulated by Microsoft.
-ITD maintains as central Microsoft Software Update Server (WSUS) that receive's all patch updates from Microsoft.
+MassIT requires all fully managed hosted systems be patched to current patching levels as stipulated by Microsoft.
+MassIT maintains as central Microsoft Software Update Server (WSUS) that receive's all patch updates from Microsoft.
 Normal patches are distributed by Microsoft the second Tuesday of the month (Patch Tuesday).
-Emergency security patches can be deployed by Microsoft at anytime, and these patches can be distributed as out of cycle patches per the request of ITD's Security team.
+Emergency security patches can be deployed by Microsoft at anytime, and these patches can be distributed as out of cycle patches per the request of MassIT's Security team.

 All systems require an operating system patch time that can be:

-The server is then patched automatically using the central ITD WSUS.
-ITD auto approves all security patches for distribution which are classified by Microsoft as critical.
+The server is then patched automatically using the central MassIT WSUS.
+MassIT auto approves all security patches for distribution which are classified by Microsoft as critical.
 If no specific time frame is specified by the customer, all systems are patched on Sunday at 2:00am.
-ITD encourages customers to test patches on "test" or "development" systems before production systems are patched.
+MassIT encourages customers to test patches on "test" or "development" systems before production systems are patched.
 Customers should be aware that many Microsoft patches require system reboots.